Skip to main content

 Conclusion

-In this tutorial first, we learned how to create a producer and consumer for Kafka using the ZIO workflow with ZIO Kafka.
-Then we learned how to do the same with ZIO Streams.
-We also learned how to create a custom serializer and deserializer for the Kafka records and how to produce and consume JSON data using the ZIO JSON library.
+In this tutorial we first learned how to create a producer and consumer for Kafka using the ZIO workflow with zio-kafka.
+Then we learned how to do the same with zio-streams.
+We also learned how to create a custom serializer and deserializer for the Kafka records and how to produce and consume JSON data using the zio-json library.

-All the source code associated with this article is available on the ZIO Quickstart project on Github.
+All the source code associated with this article is available on the ZIO Quickstart project on GitHub.